A Strong Bisimulation for a Classical Term Calculus: The -Calculus

 Laurent proved properties for $\eqlaurent$ on $\calcLambdaMu$-terms similar to those of Regnier for $\eqregnier$ on $\calcLambda$-terms.
-More precisely, $u \eqlaurent v$ implies that $u$ is normalisable (resp. is head normalisable, strongly normalisable) iff $v$ is normalisable (resp. is head normalisable, strongly normalisable)~\cite[Prop.~35]{Laurent03}.
-Based on Girard's encoding of classical into \oedu{linear logic~\cite{Girard87}}\edu{intuitionistic logic~\cite{Girard91}}, he also proved that the translation of the left and right-hand sides of the equations of $\eqlaurent$, in a typed setting, yield structurally equivalent (polarised) proof-nets~\cite[Thm.~41]{Laurent03}.
-These results are non-trivial because the left and right-hand side of the equations in Fig.~\ref{f:sigma-laurent} do not have the same $\beta$ and $\mu$ redexes.
-For example, $\termapp{(\termcont{\al}{\termname{\al}{x}})}{y}$ and $\termapp{x}{y}$ are related by equation $\sigmalaurent_8$, however the former has a $\mu$-redex (more precisely it has a \emph{linear} $\mu$-redex) and the latter has none.
-Indeed, $\eqlaurent$ is not a strong bisimulation with respect to $\calcLambdaMu$-reduction, as mentioned in the Introduction (\cf the terms in~(\ref{eq:thetaAndSBisim})):
+More precisely, $u \eqlaurent v$ implies that $u$ is normalisable (resp. is head normalisable, strongly normalisable) iff $v$ is normalisable (resp. is head normalisable, strongly normalisable)~\cite[Proposition~35]{Laurent03}.
+Based on Girard's encoding of classical into intuitionistic logic~\cite{Girard91}, he also proved that the translation of the left and right-hand sides of the equations of $\eqlaurent$, in a typed setting, yield structurally equivalent (polarised) proof-nets~\cite[Theorem~41]{Laurent03}.
+These results are non-trivial because the left and right-hand side of the equations in Figure~\ref{f:sigma-laurent} do not have the same $\beta$ and $\mu$ redexes.
+For example, $\termapp{(\termcont{\al}{\termname{\al}{x}})}{y}$ and $\termapp{x}{y}$ are related by equation $\sigmalaurent_7$, however the former has a $\mu$-redex (more precisely it has a \emph{linear} $\mu$-redex) and the latter has none.
+Indeed, $\eqlaurent$ is not a strong bisimulation with respect to $\calcLambdaMu$-reduction, as mentioned in the introduction (\cf the terms in~(\ref{eq:thetaAndSBisim})):

-There are other examples illustrating that $\eqlaurent$ is not a strong bisimulation (\cf Sec.~\ref{s:control:equivalence}).
+The above diagram shows, moreover, that an analogue of Theorem~\ref{thm:strong_bisimulation_int_case_i} does not hold for $\calcLambdaMu$.
+There are other examples illustrating that $\eqlaurent$ is not a strong bisimulation (\cf Section~\ref{s:control:equivalence}).
 It seems natural to wonder whether, just like in the intuitionistic case, a more refined notion of $\calcLambdaMu$-reduction could change this state of affairs; a challenge we take up in this paper.